urbit/docs/docs/hoon/concepts.md

 Usually, a new language is an improvement on one you already know.
 If it isn't, it probably at least shares concepts with a large family of relatives.
-These concepts come with words, like *type* or *function*, that map cleanly onto its semantics.
+These concepts come with words, like *variable* or *function*, that map cleanly onto its semantics.

-In Hoon we throw away almost all these words and invent new ones, which mean almost the same things.
+In Hoon we throw away many of these words and invent new ones, which mean almost the same things.
 But why?

 ## Motivation

 Hoon has no close relatives.
 The normal jargon of programming maps poorly onto its semantics.
-For example, although Hoon is a typed language, the term "type" is not formally defined in Hoon.
-"Type" is a great word, but Hoon has three separate concepts which could comfortably claim it.
-We say "type" all the time; we mean [`span`](#span), or `mold`, or `mark`, or possibly all three.

-Other common programming concepts used only informally in Hoon are "function," "object," "event," "expression," "variable," "label," "closure", "environment," "scope," and probably a few more.
+Some of the common concepts used only informally in Hoon include "function," "object," "event," "variable," "label," "closure", "environment," "scope," and probably a few more.
 We do use these words informally, but we're always making an analogy whose precision depends on context.

 Hoon has concepts *like* all these abstractions, but they remain *false cognates*.
 The closer an inexact cognate, the more